Important Academic Advice for Freshman Year of College

 About Dev Gandhi

-My name is Dev Gandhi and I am currently a sophomore at the University of Illinois at Urbana-Champaign.
+My name is Dev Gandhi and I am currently a sophomore at the University of Illinois Urbana-Champaign.
 I'm majoring in Biology and I'm on the Pre-med track.
 I hope to attend medical school and be a doctor one day so I can help people in need.
 In regards to college, it's not easy!
 It took me some time to adjust (and I'm still learning something new every day).
 Some of my hobbies and interests include drawing, reading about technology, history, conspiracy theories, and architecture.

 Join our community of